 The Office of the Chief Economist was created to augment our diplomatic arsenal and help advance that objective.
 Our mission has three parts: strategic advice, capacity building and outreach.

-Effective August 19, 2013, Mark R. Stone assumed the duties of Acting Chief Economist in the Office of the Chief Economist (OCE).
+Effective July 14, 2014, Rodney D. Ludema assumed the duties of Chief Economist in the Office of the Chief Economist (OCE).
 The Chief Economist reports to the Secretary through the Under Secretary for Economic Growth, Energy, and the Environment, advising the Secretary on emerging economic issues.

 The Office of the Chief Economist provides strategic advice and analysis to the Secretary.
 In practice, this includes engagement both on current, hot-button, priority issues where economics and foreign policy intersect, as well as deeper dives into longer term, thematic global trends with economic underpinnings.
 We also serve as an analytical resource for the whole Department, and to our embassies and consulates overseas.
 Our relationship with regional bureaus is especially important as we seek to integrate economic issues more closely with our strategic objectives.